Smoothability of $L^p$-connections on bundles and isometric immersions with $W^{2,p}$-regularity: Smoothability of -connections

+{\bf Step 4.} Now we establish that the operator $\T_\e$ indeed has a unique fixed point, under the $L^p$-smallness condition~\eqref{smallness condition--key} on $\Omega$.
+(We are unable to show the uniqueness of the solution $\psi^\e$ to Eq.~\eqref{psi system} for a general $L^p$-connection $\Omega$, even when the connection is smooth.)

-{\bf Claim C.} For each $\e \in [0,1[$, the operator $\T_\e$ has a fixed point $\psi^\e$, provided that
+{\bf Claim C.} For each $0<\e\leq 1$, the operator $\T_\e$ has a fixed point $\psi^\e$, provided that

-for a small uniform number $\kappa_0$ depending only on $p$ and $U$, and that the convergence of $\phi^\e$ to $\phi$ in Eq.~\eqref{phi epsilon} is rapid enough.
+for a small uniform number $\kappa$ depending only on $p$.

-We remark the smallness of $\|\curv\|_{W^{-1,p}(U)}$ follows from the smallness of $\|\Omega\|_{L^p(U)}$, thanks to the gauge equation $d\Omega + \Omega\wedge\Omega=\curv$.
-Hence, the above smallness hypothesis~\eqref{smallness condition--key} is equivalent to the condition in the statement of Theorem~\ref{thm: main}.
-Indeed, $\|\Omega\|_{L^p(U)}\leq \kappa$ implies that and that where $C(p,U)$ is the Sobolev constant corresponding to This compact embedding holds when $p>n$; see the proof of Claim~A in Step~1.
+Before presenting the proof, let us remark that the smallness of $\|\curv\|_{W^{-1,p}(U)}$ follows from that of $\|\Omega\|_{L^p(U)}$, so the above hypothesis~\eqref{smallness condition--key} is equivalent to the condition in the statement of Theorem~\ref{thm: main}.
+Indeed, $\|\Omega\|_{L^p(U)}\leq \kappa$ implies that and that Here $C'$ is the Sobolev constant corresponding to which can be chosen to depend only on $p$ and $n$.
+The compact embedding holds whenever $p>n$.
+See the proof of \emph{Claim~A} in Step~1.